A Course on the Introduction to Quantum Software Engineering: Experience Report: Introduction

 Quantum computing has progressed from a largely theoretical research area to an emerging, software-intensive discipline~\cite{murillo2025quantum}.
 Cloud-accessible quantum platforms and open-source programming frameworks now allow developers to write, execute, and experiment with quantum programs in ways that closely resemble classical software development~\cite[Sec.
 4.2]{murillo2025quantum}.
 As a result, quantum programs are increasingly treated as software artifacts rather than purely mathematical abstractions, amplifying the need for developers who can reason about quantum computing through a software engineering (SE) lens~\cite[pp. 17--18]{murillo2025quantum}.

-\header{Motivation.} The course was motivated by three converging signals that have emerged from distinct aspects of the author's work since 2018, namely teaching, research supervision, and industry collaboration.
+The course was motivated by three converging signals that have emerged from distinct aspects of the author's work since 2018, namely teaching, research supervision, and industry collaboration.
 In instructional settings, students were often able to execute quantum programs using existing libraries but struggled to reason about correctness, testing, and evolution once they moved beyond small, illustrative circuits.
 Similar patterns appeared in research supervision: graduate students with strong SE backgrounds found it difficult to apply familiar testing, abstraction, or design principles without a clear operational understanding of what quantum code was doing.
 Industry collaborators reported analogous challenges, noting that while quantum functionality could often be accessed through well-defined APIs, the internal structure of quantum programs remained opaque, making inspection, modification, and maintenance difficult even for experienced software engineers.

-These challenges are intensifying as near-term intermediate-scale quantum devices scale in both size and complexity~\cite{mandelbaum2025scaling}, industrial experimentation accelerates~\cite{soller2025year}, and fault-tolerant quantum devices are anticipated around 2029~\cite{mandelbaum2025ibm,quantinuum2025quantinuum}.
-In this context, the ability to treat quantum programs as software systems (subject to core software system attributes such as testing, abstraction boundaries, tooling trade-offs, and lifecycle concerns) is becoming essential rather than optional~\cite{Piattini21-IT-pro,ali2022software,Zhao2020}.
+These challenges are becoming more salient as vendor roadmaps describe quantum hardware and software systems of increasing scale and complexity.
+For example, IBM and Quantinuum each target fault-tolerant systems by 2029~\cite{mandelbaum2025scaling,mandelbaum2025ibm,quantinuum2025quantinuum}.
+This trajectory strengthens the need to treat quantum programs as software systems subject to testing, abstraction boundaries, tooling trade-offs, and lifecycle concerns~\cite{Piattini21-IT-pro,ali2022software,zhao2020quantum}.